Explore the map

 - Click the symbol under Symbol style.

-- In the Symbol style window, for Fill color, click No color.
+- In the Symbol style window, for Fill color, click the No color button.

 - Click Outline color.
 In the Select color window, for Hex, type 1a1a1a and click Done.